nuitrcs/pythonworkshops/README.md

 ## Northwestern University Research Computing Services
 # Python Workshops

-#### *Info and links for Summer 2023 Python Workshops are coming soon!*
+## <br>*Info and links for Summer 2023 Python Workshops are coming soon!*

-This repository contains links to the materials used in our most current Python workshops.
+<br>This repository contains links to the materials used in our most current Python workshops.
 Some of the materials are self-guided -- you can work through the notebooks at your own pace.
 Some of the workshops utilize Jupyter Notebooks.

 ### How to use Jupyter Notebooks
 There are two options for opening and running Jupyter Notebooks: